hkarhani/byodlimit/README.md

 `docker run -itd -p 8888:8888 -p 5000:5000 byodlimit`

-If you want to run the container without Jupyter Notebook Interface permantenly (with restart always) on your docker host:
+If you want to run the container without Jupyter Notebook Interface permantenly (with restart always) on your docker host after making the changes to your settings:

 `docker run -itd -p 5000:5000 --restart always byodlimit uvicorn main:app --host 0.0.0.0 --port 5000 --reload`

 ## 3. Edit the fsconfig.yml file